Search

 Château de Chambord:

-Probably the most famous example of Renaissance architecture in France, Château de Chambord, built from 1519, features a mix of Gothic and Renaissance styles.
-With its numerous turrets, its double helix staircases and its richly decorated facades, Chambord is a true masterpiece.
-Francis I wanted this castle as a symbol of his power and his taste for art.
+Probably the most famous example of Renaissance architecture in France, the Château de Chambord, built from 1519 onwards, presents a blend of Gothic and Renaissance styles.
+With its numerous turrets, double helix staircases, and richly ornamented facades, Chambord is a true masterpiece.
+Francis I intended this château as a symbol of his power and his taste for art.

-Built at the end of the 16th century, the Château de Chenonceau is often nicknamed the “ladies’ castle” because of the many influential women who have marked its history.
+Built at the end of the 16th century, Chenonceau Castle is often called the “Ladies’ Castle” because of the many influential women who have left their mark on its history.
 With its elegant architecture and location on the Cher River, it combines Gothic and Renaissance elements, offering a unique beauty.
-The French gardens that surround it add to its charm.
+The French formal gardens that surround it add to its charm.

 Château de Blois: